Entropy zero area preserving diffeomorphisms of $S^2$: Introduction and Statement of Results

-\begin{defn} A point $x \in \M$ is {\em free disk recurrent} for $f$ provided there is an $f$-free disk $B$ in $\M$, such that $\orb(x),$ the orbit of $x$ intersects $B$ in at least two points.
-The set of free disk recurrent points in $\M$ is denoted $\W_0.$ If $W_0$ is a component of $\W_0$ and $x \in \M$ is in $\Int(\cl_{\M}(W_0))$, then we say that $x$ is {\em weakly free disk recurrent}.
+\begin{defn} A point $x \in \M$ is {\em free disk recurrent} for $f$ provided there exists $n \ne 0$ and a free disk $B$ that contains both $x$ and $f^n(x).$ The set of free disk recurrent points in $\M$ is denoted $\W_0.$ If $W_0$ is a component of $\W_0$ and $x \in \M$ is in $\Int_{\M}(\cl_{\M}(W_0))$, then we say that $x$ is {\em weakly free disk recurrent}.
 The set of weakly free disk recurrent points in $\M$ is denoted $\W$. \end{defn}